COMO Museum: Creating Culture

 Open to Public

-Earlier COMO Museum was open to a select few, on an invite-only basis but starting April the museum will be open to the general public and purveyors of modern art.
+Earlier in February, COMO Museum was open to a select few, on an invite-only basis but starting April the museum will be open to the general public and purveyors of modern art.
 Tareen hopes to foster an ecosystem of interactive learning with students from various academic institutions, through hosting field-trips, workshops, and panel talks featuring prominent artists.
 So far, COMO has exhibited Rashid Rana, Salman Toor, Ali Kazim, Risham Syed, Naiza Khan, and Saba Khan; all prominent practitioners within their respective specialized mediums.
 Tareen curated these exhibitions- just another aspect of this labor of love.

 The book launch for ‘ONE’ is scheduled to take place this month, with event details to be uploaded soon.
 For those interested in exploring the space, this is a wonderful opportunity to immerse yourselves into the burgeoning modern art circle of Lahore.